Q: Is Peace-of-Mind Nannies a licensed Nanny agency?

 A: We conduct a telephone interview, followed by a face-to-face interview of short-listed candidates.
 We conduct a thorough interview of each candidate in which we ask situational questions.
 While interviewing each candidate not only do we assess their previous childcare experience, but we also assess their common sense to ensure that you will have the Peace-of-mind you deserve.

 Each candidate must provide us with proof of their status in Canada and is required to have current CPR/First Aid certification and a Vulnerable Sector Police Clearance Certificate.
-Our care coordinators conduct reference checks from previous employers to confirm the candidate’s employment history, education, responsibilities and reliability.
+We conduct reference checks from previous employers to confirm the candidate’s employment history, education, responsibilities and reliability.

 Q: What happens if our nanny leaves a few weeks after we hire her, or after the replacement guarantee period?

-A: We provide a 3 month replacement guarantee for each placement.
-If things are not working out between you and your nanny, we will provide a replacement nanny free of cost to you.
+A: We provide 60 days replacement guarantee for each placement.
+If things are not working out between you and your nanny, we will provide a replacement nanny free of cost to you (within 60 days of the start date).
 If you need a replacement after the guarantee period, we will find another nanny for you at a discounted rate.

 Q: Can I force my nanny to live in?